Guaranteed Native DSD and DXD files

 The word "Upsampling" applies only to PCM to (another form of) PCM, which contains samples to be rate multiplied.
 Converting any DSD rate to another involves remodulation, not just simple multiplication and interpolation as with PCM to PCM.

 DXD is something else than DSD.
 DXD is always only offered in 1 rate.
 We see DXD files as a separate product.
 Some people prefer DXD files over DSD because they sound slightly better/different, and vice versa.
 These will sound different on any setup and is completely taste-specific.
-Please use our free test files to see which sound better for your setup before purchasing.

 If you end up with a DSD version of an album that you'd rather like to hear in DXD, we are always willing to accommodate that.
 Shoot us a message.